 Vietnam.vn - Nền tảng quảng bá Việt Nam

-'The Great Economic Earthquake' takes us through 10 devastating financial crises of the world, from the Great Crash of 1929, the currency crisis in Latin America and Europe to the global financial crisis of 2008 or the shocks of the COVID-19 pandemic.
+'The Great Economic Earthquake' takes us through 10 devastating financial crises in the world, from the Great Collapse of 1929, currency crises in Latin America and Europe, to the global financial crisis of 2008 and the shocks of the COVID-19 pandemic.

 Báo Tuổi TrẻBáo Tuổi Trẻ15/07/2025